Medfem Sperm Donor Bank

 Counselling and an informed consent are recommended for it establishes the donor and recipients rights about disclosure.
 This consent is signed and verified by the donor, the recipient and the recipient’s doctor.
 This form ensures that the client understands his/her rights and the rights of the sperm donor.
 The principle of informed consent is based on the principles of scientific and medical ethics.

 The recipients also must understand that she/he is fully responsible for the offspring conceived of the specimen.
 Any woman who gives birth to the baby is the legal parent.
-In the case of sperm donation, her partner is the legal parent with her so long as he has given written consent to treatment and they are being treated together as a couple.
+In the case of sperm donation, her partner is the legal parent with her so long as he/she has given written consent to treatment and they are being treated together as a couple.
 The child’s birth certificate would state that they were the legal parents.
-However, being a legal parent does not necessarily give the man full parental responsibility unless he is married to the child’s mother.
+However, being a legal parent does not necessarily give the man/partner full parental responsibility unless he/she is married to the child’s mother.

 Medical aspects of donor sperm